 - Negotiating Lump Sum Settlements

 Call my office today at 479-361-3575 or you may contact me online to initiate your free no obligation consultation.
 The sooner I can start working on your case, the faster you can start collecting your benefits.
-And as always if you don’t win your claim then you pay nothing
+And as always if you do not win your claim then you pay nothing

 Furthermore, if a personal injury lawsuit is warranted in addition to your worker’s compensation claim, I will handle both cases for you.